About the course

 About the training provider

-The consortium comprises nine very varied schools which present dynamic and exciting training possibilities for those wishing to pursue a career in teaching.
+The consortium comprises eight very varied schools which present dynamic and exciting training possibilities for those wishing to pursue a career in teaching.
 We have five secondary schools in the consortium, one of which also has a sixth form.
-We also have one infant school, one junior school, one primary school and one special needs primary school which provides a unique opportunity for trainees to experience a very different educational setting.
+We also have one junior school, one primary school and one special needs primary school which provides a unique opportunity for trainees to experience a very different educational setting.

 Calthorpe Park School is the lead school in this consortium and our partner schools are located in north-east Hampshire within a few miles of each other.
 Our partners include: